 China has announced a plan to impose tariffs on a wide range of U.S. products in retaliation for new U.S. tariffs.
 Additional tariffs could be imposed by China in response to proposed increased tariffs on products imported from China.
 There is also a concern that the imposition of additional tariffs by the United States, including the increases proposed for raw materials utilized in our products, or our products themselves, could result in the adoption of tariffs by other countries.
 The resulting trade war could have a significant adverse effect on world trade and the world economy.
-To the extent that trade tariffs and other restrictions imposed by the United States, the costs of our raw materials may be adversely affected and the demand from our customers for products and services may be diminished, which could adversely affect our revenues and profitability.
+To the extent that trade tariffs and other restrictions imposed by the United States increase the price of, or limit the amount of, the raw materials and products we import into the United States, the costs of our raw materials may be adversely affected and the demand from our customers for products and services may be diminished, which could adversely affect our revenues and profitability.
 In addition, our margins could be significantly impacted.